-- The printer, from the list of available printers. - Which pages to print, the number of copies to print, and whether to collate multiple copies (Range and copies section). - Paper size and print orientation (Page Layout section). - How many pages to print on one sheet of paper and whether to draw a border around each page (Page Layout section). - Whether to print a brochure (see page 165). - Whether to print in reverse page order (useful on some printers to make the pages come out in page order).
+- The printer, from the list of available printers. - Which pages to print, the number of copies to print, and whether to collate multiple copies (Range and copies section). - Paper size and print orientation (Page Layout section). - How many pages to print on one sheet of paper and whether to draw a border around each page (Page Layout section). - Whether to print a brochure (see page 165).

+• Whether to print in reverse page order.